 At this time, employers do not have the right to request medical documentation to support a quarantine or self-isolation.

 If the employee is ill, they may apply to company leave programs such as Short Term Disability.
-However, if the employee is not ill, your company may choose to offer personal leave time or refer the employee to Employment Insurance benefits (EI).
+However, if the employee is not ill, your company may choose to offer personal leave time or refer the employee to EI benefits.

 We’ll update this page with additional information and resources as they become available.